Table of Contents

 With that, these companies work hard to pay you as little as possible, which is why it’s best to work with a lawyer.
 The other driver did something wrong and must be held responsible.

 One more thing to focus on is contributory negligence.
 California doesn’t use this method because it’s pretty strict.
-With this, if your actions played any type of role in your accident, you get paid nothing.
+With this, you get paid nothing if your actions played any role in your accident.

 Because California is a fault state, that doesn’t come into play.
 While your settlement amount might be lower from your part in the incident, it’s often by 10 percent or so.